 The south of Spain tends not to hold Christmas markets or parades for Three Kings Day and quieter streets make for the perfect Spanish winter escape.

-The city is filled with beautiful cathedrals and churches adorned with carvings and exquisite stained glass windows.
+The city has beautiful cathedrals and churches adorned with carvings and exquisite stained glass windows.

-Alicante’s coastal location also means the beach is fully accessible and enjoyable, even in winter.
+Alicante’s coastal location also means the beach is accessible and enjoyable, even in winter.

 12- Baqueira Berat